gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction5.md

 ### Generating Data Inline

-Rather than link to externally generated data sources, it is sometimes useful to use Elm to create data programmatically, especially if those data have some predictable structure or generatable content. [dataFromColumns](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#dataFromColumns), [dataFromRows](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#dataFromRows), [dataColumn](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#dataColumn) and [dataRow](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#dataRow) are useful elm-vega functions for doing this (see also the use of [dataFromJson](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#dataFromJson) in the [Geospatial file format tutorial](../geoTutorials/geoFormats.md)).
+Rather than link to externally generated data sources, it is sometimes useful to use Elm to create data programmatically, especially if those data have some predictable structure or auto-generated content. [dataFromColumns](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#dataFromColumns), [dataFromRows](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#dataFromRows), [dataColumn](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#dataColumn) and [dataRow](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#dataRow) are useful elm-vega functions for doing this (see also the use of [dataFromJson](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#dataFromJson) in the [Geospatial file format tutorial](../geoTutorials/geoFormats.md)).

 In the example below we use Elm's [List.range](https://package.elm-lang.org/packages/elm/core/latest/List#range) function to generate a list of integers from 1 to 800, the [List.map](https://package.elm-lang.org/packages/elm/core/latest/List#map) function to turn each of those integers into a floating point number and an anonymous function to generate a list of the cosines of each of those values.
 We then create two 'columns' of data for use in the visualization specification.
 When specifying a data column (with [dataColumn](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#dataColumn)) have to state the type of data, which in this case is a list of numbers indicated by [nums](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/VegaLite#nums).